HELPING YOU NAVIGATE YOUR MEDICAL SUPPLY NEEDS

 Lipedema and pregnancy

-Lipedema is a pathological, chronic fat maldistribution disorder of the subcutaneous tissue.
-It appears as an increase of painful fatty tissue on the legs and sometimes also on the arms that is accompanied by edema (excess fluid).
-Experts assume that the cause is hormonal because women are almost exclusively affected.
+Lipedema is a condition that causes excess fat to accumulate in the lower part of the body.
+It appears as an increase of painful fatty tissue on the legs and sometimes on the arms accompanied by edema (excess fluid).
+Experts think women are exclusively affected, and that it appears the cause is hormonal.
 It usually begins in puberty but can sometimes also occur after a pregnancy.

 In many pregnant women, the rapid weight gain leaves physical traces on the body.
 When the connective tissue is weak, stretch marks are created.
 In addition to the belly and waist, they can also appear on the legs.
 Applying lotions with special oils can prevent this, as can wearing compression stockings.